The merchant - meaning you - will receive a settlement in accordance with the agreement. Available settlement frequency options are:

 The extended CSV file is another option that can be used instead of the standard CSV type.
 If used, The extended settlement CSV lists transactions (Purchases, Returns, Adjustments etc) and all Collector fees (if agreement containts fees deducted on settlement).

 All fees are listed directly under each transaction.

 File type example:

 Each settlement generate a PDF file that aggregates all transactions and fees (if any), giving you an overview of the transactions for the settlement period.

-If you are using the accounting system Fortnox, be sure to check out our Add-ons page for more information on how you can automate the settlement flow.
+Be sure to check out our Add-ons page for more information on how you can automate the settlement flow.